cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

    # create a stop watch
    watch = StopWatch()

    # execute is a python function.
-It is eitehr Parallel or Sequential
+It is either Parallel or Sequential
    # * modify
    #    for execute in [Sequential]:
    #    for execute in [Parallel]: